 11. New York State Scholarships for Academic Excellence

 This program provides renewable scholarship assistance in the amount of $500 or $1,500 to New York residents attending an institution within the State.
-Awards are based on student grades in certain Regents examinations.
+Recipients are selected by the NYS Education Department.

 12. Americorps Education Award